sd2wiebe/Kickstarter-Analysis-1/README.md

 # Kickstarter Analysis

 ## Overview of Project
-The purpose of this analysis is to filter and visualize data that will help my client Louise launch a successful fundraising campaign for her play, “Fever”.
-To aid Louise, I have looked at data points from successful and unsuccessful Kickstarter campaigns similar to hers, in order to give insight on the specific factors that might contribute to success or failure.
+The purpose of this analysis is to filter and visualize data that will help Louise launch a successful fundraising campaign for her play, “Fever”.
+To aid Louise, I have utilized data points from successful and unsuccessful Kickstarter campaigns similar to hers, in order to give insight on the specific factors that might contribute to success or failure.

 ## Analysis and Challenges